Image Copyright 123RF

 - On Boarding - Some companies lack a comprehensive on boarding program and instead of preparing new salespeople for success, the new salespeople are setup for failure.

-- Messaging - I've seen the results from the sales force evaluations of more than 11,000 companies and 1 million salespeople.
+- Messaging - I've seen the results from the sales force evaluations of more than companies and 1831506 salespeople.
 One thing I have observed in nearly every one of those companies is the utter lack of consistency in their messaging.
 Whether it's the value proposition, brand promise or elevator pitch, each salesperson tends to say something completely different from everyone else.

 - Sales DNA - Some salespeople are good relationship builders, have a solid set of skills, but lack the necessary Sales DNA - the set of strengths that support successful sales outcomes - to be effective.
 It is very difficult for a sales leader to coach up a salesperson when the issue is Sales DNA.
 If you have salespeople, and you have repeatedly had to coach them on the same issues, it's more than likely Sales DNA that is causing the problem, not a skill gap.